-- Connect your USB strick or HDD to the PS3
+- Connect your USB stick or HDD to the PS3

 Your PS3 restarts.
-If all went well, you will be greeted by a blue screen that asks you for your country.
+If everything has gone well, you will be greeted by a blue screen that asks you about your country.
 There is some setup needed.
 I will only highlight the important options.
 The other ones do not affect installation, and they can be whatever you wish them to be.

 - If your PS3 is connected to the internet via cable, choose eth0: Ethernet. (if you use WiF, good luck with that.
 I don’t know how to help you, sorry.
-However, I am fairly certain that istallation without internet connection is really simple, so try it)
+However, I am fairly certain that installation without an internet connection is effortless, so try it)

 - The hostname for the Linux system can be whatever you want it to be – like “ubuntuSystem1”.